 Explore Gamla Stan

 On my first full day, I woke up super early.
 Not that I didn’t sleep well, but as ‘Midsummer’ was just around the corner, the nights were much shorter than I’m used to (dark between 12AM and 3AM).
-So when I woke up around 6.30AM it felt like it was already midday, so I decided to get an early start.
+When I woke up around 6.30AM it felt like it was already midday, so I decided to get an early start.
 After breakfast I hopped on the subway and went on my way to Gamla Stan, Stockholms old town and home of the first Viking settlement where Stockholm was founded in 1252.
 It’s one of the best preserved medieval city centers in Europe and a very popular tourist spot in the city.

 I had planned to join a ‘Free Walking Tour’ at 10 am, but as I was there earlier I decided to check out Stortoget already and admire the colorful gingerbread-like buildings.
 Stortoget is Stockholm’s main square and the heart of the city.
 You can find the Nobel Price Museum and Chokladkoppen there.
 Chokladkoppen is famous for its hot coco and ‘kanelbulle’ aka cinnamon rolls.
 I decided to buy a kanelbulle for later, and after some people watching, I headed back to the Gamla Stan metro station for my ‘rendez-vous’ with Free Walking Tour Stockholm.